Cyient DLM Limited (NSE: CYIENTDLM) Q4 2026 Earnings Call dated Apr. 21, 2026

 Krishna Bodanapu

-Just to add to what Rajendra said, I think, you know, we did have a challenge in order intake in FY25 and that’s why we had to make some changes in the organization.
-That has translated to the order increase in FY26.
-If you look at our order intake increase, I mean, you mentioned competition at 35, 40%.
-We are also at that percentage between FY25 and 26.
-So yeah, I mean, extrapolating that, yes, we did have a problem in 25 in order intake, which translated to obviously, obviously the revenue that you’re seeing in 26.
+Just to add to what Rajendra said, I think, we did have a challenge in order intake in FY ’25 and that’s why we had to make some changes in the organization.
+That has translated to the order increase in FY ’26.
+If you look at our order intake increase, I mean, you mentioned competition at 35%, 40%.
+We are also at that percentage between FY ’25 and ’26.
+So yeah, I mean, extrapolating that, yes, we did have a problem in ’25 in order intake, which translated to obviously the revenue that you’re seeing in ’26.
+But the fact that we are at competition or even I would argue higher than competition in ’26 should translate or will translate into a very strong FY ’27.

 Operator

-Thank you, ladies and gentlemen.
-We’ll take that as the last question for today.
-I now hand the conference over to Mr. Krishna Bodhanapur for closing comments.
+Thank you.
+Ladies and gentlemen, we’ll take that as the last question for today.
+I now hand the conference over to Mr. Krishna Bodanapu for closing comments.
 Over to you, sir.

 Krishna Bodanapu

 Thank you very much and thanks everybody for joining today for this investor call.
-Obviously we’ve talked about a lot, but I’ll just say thank you for the very insightful questions and thank you for also giving us some food for thought on where we should be looking at and what we should consider.
+Obviously, we’ve talked about a lot, but I’ll just say thank you for the very insightful questions and thank you for also giving us some food for thought on where we should be looking at and what we should consider.
 Like I said, it was a good start to the year given that we’re coming off a very, very strong order book.
-So I’m confident that we will have a strong FY27.
+So I’m confident that we will have a strong FY ’27.
 Thank you for your support and we’ll again speak next quarter.
+Thank you.

 Operator